Life insurance for firefighters & first responders

 How much does life insurance cost for firefighters & first responders?

-A 30-year-old firefighter with a non-hazardous specialty could pay as little as $29.97 for a life insurance policy with a $500,000 death benefit payout and a 20-year term.
+The average cost of life insurance for a 30-year-old firefighter with a non-hazardous specialty is about $30 a month for a life insurance policy with a $500,000 death benefit payout and a 20-year term.
+If your job is hazardous, your rates will depend on the specifics of your job.

 Below are approximations of rates, but the best way to get an accurate life insurance quote is to have a personalized phone call with a Policygenius expert.